 \section{Results and discussions}

 \paragraph{ \textbf{Branching ratios.}}

-The partial width of $Z^\prime$ into leptons is the same for both 3-3-1 models, as they have identical interactions (see \eq{eq7}, \eq{eq8} and \tab{cc}), but the branching ratio into charged leptons can be quite different from each other.
-We highlight that the key difference of the 3-3-1 RHN is the presence of heavy neutral fermions, $N_i$.
-Therefore, when decays into $N_i$ pairs are inaccessible, both models are indistinguishable as far as $Z^\prime$ searches are concerned.
+The partial widths of the $Z^\prime$ into charged leptons is the same for both 3-3-1 models, as they have identical interactions (see \eq{eq7}, and \tab{cc}), yet the branching ratio into charged leptons can be quite different for these two models.
+The key difference of the 3-3-1 LHN from the 3-3-1 RHN is the presence of heavy neutral fermions, $N_i$.
+Only when decays into $N_i$ pairs are inaccessible, both models are indistinguishable as far as $Z^\prime\to \ell^+\ell^-$ searches are concerned.
+As aforementioned, section \ref{IIIA}, the scalars are not relevant to our results.
+Despite decays to scalars are present in some benchmarks, they are negligible compared to decays into SM quarks and leptons.

 We have shown in \figs{BrLHN1}, \ref{BrLHN2}, \ref{BrLHN3}, and \ref{BrRHN} the branching ratio $BR(Z^{\prime} \to \ell\bar{\ell})$ as a function of $m_{Z^{\prime}}$ for several BM in the 3-3-1 RHN and LHN models.
-We notice that in both models the value of the branching ratio is less than 2\% and 1.7\%, respectively.
+We notice that in both models, the value of the branching ratio is less than 2\% and 1.7\%, respectively.
 In \fig{BrLHN1}, for the 3-3-1 LHN, the BM 2-3-4 lead to a drop near $2000$~GeV, $3000$~GeV, and $4000$~GeV, respectively.
 This behavior is caused by $Z^\prime$ decay into exotic quark.
 In contrast, the BM1 does not experience such behavior since the new exotic quarks masses are fixed at 10 TeV.

 In the same way, for the 3-3-1 LHN model, we observed some substantial deacrease in the branching ratio into charged leptons for the BM sets 5, 6, and 7 when $m_{Z^\prime} = 4000$~ GeV (see \fig{BrLHN2}).
 It has to do with the exotic quarks at $m_{q^{\prime}} = 2000$~GeV.
 The importance of decays into heavy neutral fermions can be seen in BM 6, which leads to a significant decrease in the branching ratio when $m_{Z^\prime} \sim 5$~TeV, as we fixed $m_{Ni} =2.5$~TeV.
 In a similar vein, the behavior seen in \fig{BrLHN3} can be explained.